Manage Conditional Values

 4. Click a blank row in the conditional values list to add a new row.

-5. If the field's domain is of type Enumeration, select a field value for each field in the condition from the dropdown menu.
-The menu lists all values in each field's domain, including <ANY> and <NULL>.
+5. If a field's domain is an Enumeration domain, select a field value from the dropdown menu for each field in the condition.
+The dropdown menu lists the values contained in each field's domain, including <ANY> and <NULL>.

-• <ANY>: Means any value placed on the field is considered valid.
+• <ANY>: Means any value placed on the field will be considered valid.

-• <NULL>: Means a null value placed on the field is considered valid.
+• <NULL>: Means placing a null value on the field will be considered valid.

-If the field domain is of type Bounds, double-click the numeric value in the cell to modify the range.
-The entered value must be within the domain range to succeed.
+If the field domain is a Bounds domain, you can double-click the value in the cell to modify the range.
+The entered value must be within the domain range to be set successfully.

 Note:

-• If the dataset has subtypes, and the domain of a field managed in the subtype differs from that in the conditional values, the domain set in the subtype takes precedence.
+• If the dataset has subtypes, and the domain of a field managed in the subtype differs from the domain managed in the conditional values, the domain set in the subtype takes precedence.

 6. Repeat steps 4 and 5 to complete the creation of all conditional values.

-7. When subtypes exist in the dataset, you can use the subtype dropdown menu to switch between them and set conditional values for each subtype's fields.
-For details on using subtypes with conditional values, refer to Subtypes and Conditional Values Explanation.
+7. When subtypes exist in the dataset, you can use the subtype dropdown menu to switch between these subtypes and set conditional values for the fields of each subtype respectively.
+For related notes on using subtypes and conditional values, please refer to Subtypes and Conditional Values Description.

-8. If a conditional value is already applied to attribute values in the attribute table, and you wish to retain these existing values but prevent their use in new data entry or editing, you can disable it using Disable Value.
-Select one or more records in the table, then click Attribute Management Tab->Conditional Value Group->Disable Value Button; the selected records will be grayed out and cannot be edited.
-To re-enable, select the records and click Disable Value again.
+8. If a conditional value is already applied to attribute values in the attribute table, and you wish to retain these existing values but prevent their use in new data entry or editing, you can use Disable Value to deactivate them.
+Select one or more records in the table, then click the Attribute Management Tab -> Conditional Value Group -> Disable Value button.
+The selected records will be grayed out and no longer editable.
+To re-enable them, select the records and click Disable Value again.

 9. The context menu provides copy, cut, paste, and delete functions.
-Conditional values can be copied and pasted between datasets, but the field names and domains in the target dataset's condition must match those in the source dataset for pasting to succeed; otherwise, it will fail.
+Copying and pasting conditional values between datasets is supported, but the field names and domains in the target dataset's condition must match those of the source dataset for the paste to be successful; otherwise, it will fail.

-10. After completion, click the Save button in the ribbon area to save changes.
+10. Once completed, click the Save button in the ribbon area to save the changes.

 Note:

-• Duplicate records are not allowed in a condition's values.
-If duplicates exist, a prompt will appear during saving: "Save failed.
-Duplicate conditional value records exist; please delete them before saving.".
+• Duplicate records are not allowed in the conditional values of a single condition.
+If duplicates exist, a pop-up will appear upon saving: "Save failed.
+Duplicate conditional value records exist.
+Please delete the duplicate records before saving.".

-• Since fields used in conditional values have domains, if these domains change—such as switching to another domain or altering encoded values—the conditional values may change:
+• Since the fields used in conditional values all have domains, changes to these domains (e.g., switching to another domain or changes in coded values) will alter the conditional values:

-• If the new domain's encoded values match the original, the conditional values and referenced values in the attribute table will update automatically.
+• If the coded values of the new domain match the original ones, the conditional values and the referenced values in the attribute table are updated automatically.

-• If encoded values do not match, the field values displayed in the attribute table and conditional values will show the original encoded values, requiring you to respecify the field values.
+• If the coded values do not match, the field values displayed in the attribute table and conditional values will show the coded values from the original domain, and the field values need to be re-specified.

-11. After setting conditional values, you can export them to a CSV file for data backup and collaboration.
-For details on importing/exporting condition values, see: Import/Export Condition Values.
+11. After setting conditional values, you can also export them to a CSV file for data backup and collaborative work.
+For details on importing/exporting conditional values, please see: Import/Export Conditional Values.

 Related Topics